Chinese students studying Chinese with a teacher in Zhejiang

 How the idea of a child’s innocence has shifted through Chinese history

 September’s back-to-school season doesn’t just mean new textbooks and uniforms in China.
 It also reopens the nightly battlefield where parents and children clash over homework.
-Online, frustrated moms and dads trade war stories of tears, tantrums, and frustration, while others question whether heavy workloads are stripping children of their carefree spirit.
+Online, frustrated moms and dads swap stories of tears and tantrums, while many also wonder whether heavy workloads are robbing children of their carefree spirit.

-In China, where academic success can feel like the key to a better future for ordinary people, parents buckle under guilt and pressure, torn between drilling their children toward excellence or giving them a simpler, happier childhood—fueling yet another round of debate over what constitutes good parenting.
+In China, where academic success is often seen as the gateway to a better future, parents buckle under guilt and pressure, torn between pushing their children toward excellence or allowing them a simpler, happier childhood—fueling yet another round of debate over what constitutes good parenting.

 In fact, this debate is not a recent one, as the role and treatment of children have played a central role in theological debates throughout Chinese history.